oueslati00/MyVim/README.md

 ```
 :PlugInstall
 ```
-- to add autocomplete for specifique language like java ( you can found more information in https://www.npmjs.com/package/coc-java
+- to add autocomplete for specifique language like java ( you can find more information in https://www.npmjs.com/package/coc-java
  ```
  :CocInstall coc-java
  ```